scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/A-browser-plugin-to-hunt-papers/index.md

 ---
 Title: A web plugin to harvest the state of the art
 ---
+#A web plugin to harvest the state of the art
 <div align="justify">

 We as researchers usually start a project by collecting what is known as the state-of-the-art in the field.
 This process includes searching for published papers based on a seed of keywords, inspecting each paper, and if relevant, checking the references and citations of the paper, AKA snowballing.